World Barista Championship

 The World Barista Championship (WBC) is an annual barista competition operated by World Coffee Events for the title of World Barista Champion.
 The competition is composed of the winners of the national barista championships, which are operated by the Specialty Coffee Association (SCA) chapters, or an approved, independent, non-profit national body.
 First held in 2000, the event is hosted in a different city every year.
-The most recent edition in 2022 was in Melbourne, with the 2023 edition scheduled to be in Athens, Greece.
+The most recent edition in 2025 was in Milan, Italy.

 History

 The first competition was in Monte Carlo in 2000.
 The WBC was dominated in its early years by Scandinavian baristas and was held in Europe or the United States from its inception until 2007 when it was hosted in Tokyo, Japan.

 In 2016, significant changes were made to the competition format: Grinders were now provided by the competition's partner (Mahlkönig), new models of espresso machines were introduced, and the cappuccino was replaced by a "milk drink" component.

 In 2018, Agnieszka Rojewska became the first woman to win the World Barista Championship.

 The 2020 championship was due to take place in Melbourne but was cancelled because of the COVID-19 pandemic.